 Lower Level of the Volland Store

 The Volland Store Lower Level space is ~24′ x 24.’
-There are plug-ins along two walls, an industrial sink (24” x 21” x 13”), shelving for supplies, a fridge/freezer, and bathroom.
+There are plug-ins along two walls, an industrial sink (24” x 21” x 13”), shelving for supplies, work tables, good lighting, a fridge/freezer, and two bathrooms with showers.
 Please note that this level holds many of the Foundation’s supplies, and staff will likely need some level of access to the space.